skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 │   └── research
 ```

-In the above example, the folder structure mirrors the proton aliases I mentioned above.
+In the example above, the folder structure mirrors the Proton aliases I mentioned earlier.

 Of course, we don’t want to manually drag and drop every email and we can automate that process using `Filters`.
-Filters accepts [Sieve scripts](https://proton.me/support/sieve-advanced-custom-filters).
+Filters accept [Sieve scripts](https://proton.me/support/sieve-advanced-custom-filters).

 Here is a Sieve script to move incoming emails to their respective folders: